 Books & DVDs for Gun Dog Training and Field Guides

-Good equipment only gets a dog so far — at some point the training plan itself has to be sound.
-Whether you're starting a pup on birds for the first time, working through steadiness problems with a dog that's been hunting a few seasons, or preparing seriously for a hunt test or field trial, a solid reference keeps your standards consistent and your timing honest.
-Hunting dog training books give you a system you can mark up, revisit between sessions, and bring to the tailgate when something isn't clicking.
-Training DVDs and electronic media show mechanics — how experienced handlers read a dog, set up a drill, and apply pressure with the right timing — in a way that's hard to get from the page alone.
-If you're not sure which resource fits where your dog is in training right now, we're happy to point you in the right direction.
-Call 800-338-3647.
+Good equipment only gets a dog so far — at some point the training plan itself has to be sound, and that's where the right reference separates handlers who improve from those who repeat the same problems.
+Hunting dog training books — covering retriever work, pointing dog methods, field trial prep, game bird raising, and pigeon management — give you a system you can mark up, revisit between sessions, and bring to the tailgate when something isn't clicking.
+Hunting dog training DVDs and electronic media show mechanics in a way the page can't — how experienced handlers read a dog, set up a drill, apply pressure with correct timing, and move through progression without unraveling what's already solid.
+We've been helping handlers build better dogs since 1971, and the same principle holds: train with intent, match the resource to where your dog actually is, and keep standards consistent from session to session.
+If you're not sure which title fits where your dog is right now, call us at 800-338-3647.

 Choose the right format and training focus